magdel/abspfp/README.md

 ### Code

 This is Delphi application with Assembler inline code, compiled conditionally.
 2x speed up is archived when Assembler rewritten code is used.
 May be used as example for using Assembler wuth Deplhi.
+Conditional ASMALGN is enabling usage of assembler code.

 Assembler code (and other Deplhi code) is for 32-bit environment.

 ### Releases